coder-dojo-ham/coder-dojo-worksheets/python/pygame_invaders/invaders.md

 ### Configuration

-A few configuration variables allow us to change the size and speed of our game, along with where the assets are.
+A few configuration variables allow us to setup the size and speed of our game, along with where the assets are.

 Make a file "`config.py`" and add the following: